tn64/kickstarter-analysis/README.md

 - What are some limitations of this dataset?
 1. The data set does not include information on marketing plans.
 2. The data set only includes "country" information.
-Additional, more "regional" data might be helpful for individual campaigns
+Additional "regional" data might be helpful for individual campaigns

-- What are some other possible tables and/or graphs that we could create?
+- Other possible tables and/or graphs
+1. It may be helpful to create table to show the range of donation amounts for successful campaigns.
+2. It may also be helpful to create another chart showing the length of time the kickstarter campaigns lasted for successful campaigns.